NSW Ombudsman and executive team

 Helen has been working with our office since 2013, when she joined as Principal Investigator in the former Community Services Division.
-Helen then headed our Public Interest Disclosures team, before being appointed as Acting Deputy Ombudsman (Projects & Systemic Reviews Branch) in August 2021.
+Helen then headed our Public Interest Disclosures team, before being appointed as Acting Deputy Ombudsman, Projects and Systemic Reviews Branch in August 2021.
 Prior to joining our office, Helen worked with the NSW Department of Attorney General and Justice, and with the Northern Aboriginal Justice Agency in Darwin.

-As Deputy Ombudsman (Monitoring & Review), Helen leads and directs the Monitoring and Review Branch.
+As Deputy Ombudsman, Monitoring and Review, Helen leads and directs the Monitoring and Review Branch.
 This branch is responsible for statutory functions related to the review of the deaths of children and convening the NSW Child Death Review Team; and monitoring and inquiring into the delivery of community services.